How do lift tests fit in with MMM

 Lift tests are a great way to get to incrementality, but they have a couple of drawbacks:

-Firstly, they are expensive to run so brands do them sporadically.
-Most companies have some discrete points in the year when they test a few of their different channels – but it’s only one or two tests a year.
-Secondly, they are measured at discrete points in time, so they tell us about the performance of the channel at that time, but not necessarily about the performance of the channel in general.
+Firstly, they are expensive to run so most brands do them sporadically.
+In our experience, companies typically have some discrete points in the year when they test a few of their different channels – but it’s only one or two tests a year.
+Secondly, because they are measured at discrete points in time, they tell us about the performance of the channel at that time, but not necessarily about the performance of the channel in general.

 Your marketing mix modeling framework should be able to take into account the evidence from lift tests, but only as a snapshot of that point in time.
-If your marketing mix model estimates one effectiveness for every marketing channel’s overall time, you’ll have a problem incorporating those results.
+We want the lift tests to help the model gain signal, not bulldoze its estimates.

 How to combine lift tests with Recast’s model

-Our models don’t necessarily propose lift tests directly but, for example, our clients can see what channels MMM says are performing very well but digital tracking says they’re not.
-Instead of arguing over methodology, we can tell them to run a lift test and verify which method is right.
+Our models don’t propose lift tests directly but our clients may see channels where MMM and digital platform tracking disagree.
+Instead of arguing over methodology, we suggest running a lift test and verify which method is right.
 They often see that the lift test looks like the Recast results and they now feel confident that Recast is measuring incrementality.

 Another situation where this can happen is if Recast’s results are very uncertain – maybe our client has a few small channels or channels that are highly correlated with other channels.
 We show the uncertainty and, if we want to get more precision, we propose running a lift test.